Get Started with Web Chat

 Replace the code in the page with the following code.

-Paste your Snap-ins code snippet below the provided code comment.
-If you want to
+Paste your Embedded Service code snippet below the provided code comment.
+If you want

 - Click Save.